fornwall/advent-of-code/README.md

 The solutions can run inside the browser at https://fornwall.github.io/advent-of-code-2019-rs/.

 # Running using python
-As an experiment there is a python extension published at https://pypi.org/project/advent-of-code-rs-python:
+As an experiment there is a python package built using [PyO3](https://pyo3.rs/) and [published on PyPI](https://pypi.org/project/advent-of-code-rs-python):

 ```python
 >>> import advent_of_code_rs_python